pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/08_Pimcore_5_For_Pimcore_Devs.md

   - Controller
   - Views

-- Everything else that was directly dependend on ZF1 like
+- Everything else that was directly dependent on ZF1 like
-  - Bootstraping and Application Structure
+  - Bootstrapping and Application Structure
   - Logging
   - Sending Mails
   - Plugins